langjam/jam0002/motif/README.md

    `ab` is a rainbow pattern with colors ["a", "b"], each has cell width of 1

-   `eeeeefffffggggg` is a rainbow pattern with colors ["e", "f", "g"], each has cell width of 5
+   `eeeeefffff😃😃😃😃😃` is a rainbow pattern with colors ["e", "f", "😃"], each has cell width of 5

    A 12-pixel row ![image](./docs/rainbow.png) is a rainbow pattern with colors [#FF0000, #00FF00, #0000FF], each has cell width of 4